hedera-dev/hedera-dev-course-101/hdc10102GradedAssessment/README.md

   account `0.0.10`.
 - You will need to do your own research to work out which Hashscan page will yield this information.
-- The entire contents of this file should just the URL
+- The entire contents of this file should be just the URL

 ## Submission Instructions